toralf/torutils/README.md

 The output should look similar to the [IPv4](./doc/iptables-L.txt) and the [IPv6](./doc/ip6tables-L.txt) example respectively.
 The package [iptables](https://www.netfilter.org/projects/iptables/) needs to be installed before, the package [jq](https://stedolan.github.io/jq/) is adviced.
-If the script doesn't work out of the box for you then please have a look at the [installation](#installation) section.
+If the script doesn't work out of the box for you then please have a look at the [Installation](#installation) section.

 ### Rule set